visitors

 Please note: the show field can get very congested at times.

-The show has been working hard to improve signage and train our volunteers and we are working towards being Dementia Friendly.
-Look out for people with the blue flower, as they’ll be looking to assist visitors to ensure they have a wonderful day.
+The show has been working hard to improve signage and train our volunteers.
+We are working towards being Dementia Friendly and have Braille and a Sign Language person in our Alpaca Section Marquee.

 We have over 200 toilets available on show day.
 Some in the main car parks and also just inside the two main entrances.